missionpinball/mpf-docs/tech_notes/flipper_theory.rst

 the flipper coils all used the dual winding (i.e. "Option 1" from above) approach, and the EOS switch was a normally-closed switch connected in series with the flipper cabinet button which activated the power winding.
-(So when the flipper button was pressed, both the power and hold windings were activated, and then when the flipper was all the way up it would open the EOS switch, cutting off power to the power winding.
+So when the flipper button was pressed, both the power and hold windings were activated, and then when the flipper was all the way up it would open the EOS switch, cutting off power to the power winding.
 The hold winding remains energized until the player releases the flipper button.

-When EOS switches are used in modern machines, they're typically connected into into the game like any other switch, so the CPU can process the EOS activation and disable the power winding or starting pulsing the power.
+When EOS switches are used in modern machines, they're typically connected into into the game like any other switch, so the CPU can process the EOS activation and disable the power winding or start pulsing the power.

 How important are EOS switches?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's the thing about EOS switches in a modern pinball machine:
 they're optional.

 To be very clear, EOS switches are only optional if
 the software is written to not use them.
 You can't just walk up to an
 existing game and cut the wires to the EOS switches or you'll probably
 burn up your coils.
 (I say "probably" because some games will detect
 that the EOS switch wasn't hit when it should have been and cut the
 power anyway.)

 If you wanted to program a game without EOS switches,
 you could do that.
 They way you'd do that is to flip from "power" to
 "hold" mode after a predefined time (like 30ms), rather than waiting
 for an EOS switch to be engaged.

 Why would you want to use the "pulse
 timing" method versus the "EOS switch" method for the flipper power
 stroke?
 There are a few reasons: